Rova Validation Quick Reference Guide

 Dealing with multiple pathways

 Surveyor can on occasion load with more than one pathway presented in the timeline.
-This is because the document that qualified the pathway for the Rova cohort can also be linked to another pathway by way of the specialty/dates linkage method described here [insert link].
+This is because the document that qualified the pathway for the Rova cohort can also be linked to another pathway by way of the specialty/dates linkage method described in the FAQs.

 Pathways can also be added to and removed from the timeline by selecting the (using the checkbox) from the pathway list in the list viewer window – note that the pathway with no checkbox is the pathway loaded from the Pathfinder worklist;